Thomas Cavalier-Smith: Eight kingdoms model

 Cavalier-Smith's first major classification system was the division of all organisms into eight kingdoms.
 In 1981, he proposed that by completely revising Robert Whittaker's Five Kingdom system, there could be eight kingdoms: Bacteria, Eufungi, Ciliofungi, Animalia, Biliphyta, Viridiplantae, Cryptophyta, and Euglenozoa.

 In 1983, he revised his system particularly in the light of growing evidence that Archaebacteria were a separate group from Bacteria, to include an array of lineages that had been excluded from his 1981 treatment, to deal with issues of polyphyly, and to promote new ideas of relationships.
 In addition, some protists lacking mitochondria were discovered.
 As mitochondria were known to be the result of the endosymbiosis of a proteobacterium, it was thought that these amitochondriate eukaryotes were primitively so, marking an important step in eukaryogenesis.
-As a result, these amitochondriate protists were given special status as a protozan subkingdom Archezoa, that he later elevated to kingdom status.
+As a result, these amitochondriate protists were given special status as a protozoan subkingdom Archezoa, that he later elevated to kingdom status.
 This was later referred to as the Archezoa hypothesis.
-In, 1993, the eight kingdoms became: Eubacteria, Archaebacteria, Archezoa, Protozoa, Chromista, Plantae, Fungi, and Animalia.
+In 1993, the eight kingdoms became: Eubacteria, Archaebacteria, Archezoa, Protozoa, Chromista, Plantae, Fungi, and Animalia.

 The kingdom Archezoa went through many compositional changes due to evidence of polyphyly and paraphyly before being abandoned.
 He assigned some former members of the kingdom Archezoa to the phylum Amoebozoa.